richelbilderbeek/internship_joshua_and_marijn/README.md

 ## Tuesday April 16th

+NLSEB,

-NLSEB, take train at 6:48 at CS Groningen.
+ * We take thhe train at 6:48 at CS Groningen.
+ * We'll leave at 16:30 at Ede-Wageningen and will be back at 19:12

 :warning: bring a printed version of your NLSEB ticket, or have the mobile version on your mobile phone